machineydv/EventTimer/README.md

 2. Multiple events now supported

 ## Configuration
-Edit lib/Globals.py for event management
+Edit lib/Globals.py for event management.
+See wiki for more data.

 ## Usage
-`python3 EventTimer.py`
+`python3 EventTimer.py`.
+See wiki for more data

 ## Todo
 1. Send notification `libnotifysend` and `slack notification` when timer is reached.